 1910.212(a)(1)(i)

 This standard refers to employers and how they must protect workers from hazards associated with point-of-operation and other hazards by using guards, devices, or other safety equipment.
-Employers are required to provide said guards and safety equipment.
-All equipment must have guards installed when it is first put into use and before it is used by any person not familiar with its operation or hazards.
+Therefore, employers must use guards, devices, or other safety equipment.
+Furthermore, employers must confirm that guards remain in place before allowing anyone unfamiliar with the equipment’s operation or hazards to use it.

 1910.212(a)(1)(ii)

-Each guard must be designed so that it can be maintained in working order and will function as intended by being effective against anticipated hazards.
-It must be strong enough to withstand impacts while not creating a new hazard.
-The guard must be free of sharp edges or projections that could cause entanglement or contact burns to employees in case there is any contact with hot surfaces or moving parts while performing their duties near the machine.
+Each guard must remain designed for easy maintenance and proper function against expected hazards.
+Moreover, it must be strong enough to withstand impacts without creating a new risk.
+In addition, the guard must stay free of sharp edges or projections that could cause entanglement.
+Finally, it must protect employees from burns when they contact hot surfaces or moving parts while performing their duties near the machine.

 1910.212(a)(1)(iii)